-- A digital Race Information document only available online meant we no longer printed 10,000 booklets.
+2. A digital Race Information document only available online means we no longer print 10,000+ 24 page booklets.

-- Our athlete race packs and goody packs were a leaflet free zone.
+4. Our athlete race packs and goody bags are leaflet free zones.

-- We once again installed clothing bins on Midsummer Common, ensuring that any leftover items from the event were donated to charity.
+5. We install clothing bins on Midsummer Common, ensuring that any leftover items from the event are donated to charity.

-- We offered a local priority scheme and worked with the City Council to promote the benefits of taking part in the event and leading a healthier lifestyle through running and physical activity, helping to reduce the strain on the NHS.
+8. We offer a local priority scheme and work with the City Council to promote the benefits of taking part in the event and leading a healthier lifestyle through running and physical activity, helping to reduce the strain on the NHS.

-- To continue a positive impact for the city we worked with a number of local businesses, restaurants, gyms and services in Cambridge and the surrounding areas offering incentives to increase visits before, during and after the event
+9. To continue a positive impact for the city we work with a number of local businesses, restaurants, gyms and services in Cambridge and the surrounding areas offering incentives to increase visits before, during and after the event